General Liability Disclaimer (GLD)

-IdeaMerge, LLC, is an independent intermediate between the client and the rental or lease company.
+IdeaMerge is a booking agency, an independent intermediate between the client and the rental or lease company.

-Ideamerge's primary function is to rent cars, campervans, motorhomes and similar
+IdeaMerge's primary function is to book rental cars, rental campervans, rental motorhomes and similar

-recreational vehicles and to lease tax-free short-term French car leases.
+recreational vehicles and to book tax-free short-term French car leases.
 IdeaMerge exercises good

 faith and reasonable skill, care and diligence to ensure that proper